Umuzi-org/ACN-syllabus/content/environment-setup/git/_index.md

 # now you can cd into your folders and interact with git
 ```

-Here is a video that walks you through the process: https://www.youtube.com/watch?v=-8HDJYEIAdQ
+Here is a [video](https://www.youtube.com/watch?v=-8HDJYEIAdQ) that walks you through the process.

 Note: